Palette-Tools/instant3p/packages/react-offline/README.md

 ## Documentation

-This package provides the exact same API as [`@instantdb/react`](https://instantdb.com/docs), with additional offline capabilities.
-All the standard hooks work identically:
+This package provides React hooks with offline capabilities.
+The hooks work with cached data:

 - `useQuery` - Query your data with real-time subscriptions
 - `useAuth` - Handle authentication state